 WordPress helps you keep your website up-to-date

 Once upon a time if you needed to change some text or a picture on your website, your web designer would charge to do it for you.
 Not these days.
-Using WordPress you can write new pages, rearrange their order, format text, insert images and embed videos, without having to have technical skills or know how to write html code.
+You can write new pages, rearrange their order, format text, insert images and embed videos, without having to have technical skills or know how to write html code.
 You just login to your website with a password and start making edits.

 It’s easy to learn